Frequently Asked Questions

 Most of our processed meat items (Bacon, Brats, etc) can also be kept safely in a fridge to conserve freezer space.

-For those spending less than $300 per month, each package should fit easily into a normal freezer.
+For those spending less than $300 per month, all packages should fit easily into a normal freezer.
 It begins to get a little trickier for those spending $400 or $500 per month.
-A typical monthly subscription will take up less than one cubic foot of freezer space
+But a typical monthly membership's worth of food will take up less than one cubic foot of freezer space

 Members may choose to skip a delivery anytime they'd like -- some travel in the summer or winter and suspend their account for a few months.
-We don't charge monthly fees.
+Sometimes your fridge or freezer is just a little fuller than expected.
 Your account is only charged for the amount of food you receive.

-Every month, you'll get a reminder about the next month's package.
-We'll let you know what you'll be getting based on the preferences you set and the items you've received.
-Each month you can review the available items and change out the package with something else.
-We don't customize to the individual cut -- so if the package we recommended has a ribeye steak and you wanted a tenderloin, you'll need to choose the package that has a tenderloin instead (we can't swap out that individual item).
+For our variety boxes, we don't customize to the individual cut -- so if the package we recommended has a ribeye steak and you wanted a tenderloin, you'll need to choose the package that has a tenderloin instead.
+You'd want to get a box of just tenderloins.
+We can't swap out individual items from variety packs.

 While this commitment creates a lot of value for our members, it also locks the cooperative group in for costs far into the future.
 In exchange, we’d appreciate as much notice to cancel as possible.